-- Keep those litterboxes clean!
+- Young and adolescent rabbits will not have perfect litter habits all the time.
+They are still growing physically and mentally, and accidents will happen.
+Be patient: your bunny will improve as he matures.
+Always praise your bunny for a job well done and never scold or hit your bunny because he had an accident. - Keep those litterboxes clean!
 Your bunny's litterbox should to be cleaned everyday or every second day.
 Simply wash the litterbox with white vinegar and rinse with water to neutralize the odour.
 Vinegar can also be used to remove accidents on carpeting or tile flooring.
 Be sure to test the vinegar on a small inconspicuous area of your floor before using. - Giving your bunny too much freedom too soon can contribute to poor litterbox habits.
 Gradually increase your rabbit's freedom, after he is using the litterbox regularly.
-If your bunny has access to more than one room, give his access to more then one box.
+If your bunny has access to more than one room, give him access to more then one box.